Give Us The Floor logo

 DonateStart a fundraiser

-We provide LGBTQ youth in distress with the peer-positive human connection that they are too often missing.
-We help LGBTQ youth deal with distress through inclusive, innovative and unique online peer Supportive Group Chats that provide constant contact and anonymity in a safe youth-only community, breaking the isolation and shame cycles they are experiencing.
+We provide 2SLGBTQIA+ youth and allies in distress with the peer-positive human connection that they are too often missing.
+We help 2SLGBTQIA+ youth deal with distress through inclusive, innovative and unique Peer Support Chats that provide constant contact and anonymity in a safe youth-only community, breaking the isolation and shame cycles they are experiencing.
 Trained youth facilitate the confidential groups and participants help each other with prevalent mental health and social issues such as depression, isolation, anxiety, identity, discrimination, bullying, relationships, domestic violence, and body image.

 Within the Supportive Group Chats: